open-power/snap/actions/hdl_example/README.md

 The hdl_example is a multi function example.
 The hardware is written in VHDL, the software in C.

 ## Hardware
-The hardware part has implemented the following core functions:
+The hardware part implements the following core functions:
  * A counter function
- * A function that copied data from and to the Host Memory
+ * A function that copies data from and to the Host Memory
- * A function that copied data from and to the DDR Memory (FPGA Card)
+ * A function that copies data from and to the DDR Memory (on the FPGA Card)
- * A function that copied data from and to the NVMe
+ * A function that copies data from and to the NVMe
  * A set memory and check memory function

-Dependent on the SNAP configuration the necessary interfaces will be added or removed to the action.
+Dependent on the SNAP configuration the necessary interfaces will be added to or removed from the action.

 ## Software
 * snap_example